SiruX21/AI-Agents-CodeRed-2024/About.md

 * **Multimodal Input:** Extending the AI Teacher to ingest images, diagrams, and  other non-textual  knowledge sources.
 * **Integrating Flight Reservations:** Adding flight booking capabilities directly within the Flight Finder to create a comprehensive travel solution.
 * **Enhanced Personalization:** Leveraging additional user data to provide even more tailored learning experiences and travel recommendations.

-**Let me know if you'd like specific parts expanded or further tailored to your project's journey!**